tugsisilo/GPDS_TC2/_build/html/_sources/markdown/lesson_1_6.md

 ```
 :::
 ### Practice 9
-Start with typing `source .bashrc` from home folder to launch the shell instance.
+Start by typing `source .bashrc` from the home folder to launch the shell instance.
 Then, use `conda -V` and `conda update conda` to update the current version.

 ```{tip}
 :class: margin